Kilowog: The New 52

 In 2011 DC Comics cancelled its entirely line of monthly comics, and restarted it with 52 new titles, featuring a rebooted continuity, an endeavor called the New 52.
 In this new continuity, Kilowog is back to being drill instructor of the Green Lantern Corps, and is part of the team that breaks John Stewart out of prison when the Alpha Lanterns sentence him to death.
 He and Salaak have also uncovered the Guardians' plans regarding the Third Army.
 Later when the Guardians attempt to lure their Green Lantern members to Oa under a fake inoculation treatment for the Third Army so they would be assimilated into it, Kilowog by then had secretly contacted trusted members within the corps and assembled them into a small army to face the Guardians.
 By having the now powerless Guy Gardner serve as a distraction, Kilowog used the opportunity to seize control of the Central Power Battery and not only freed the Lantern members the Guardians immobilized, but also ended the communication blackout allowing him to warn the approaching members of the Guardians deceit.

 Kilowog stays with the Lanterns through the destruction and overthrow of the Guardians.
 He accepts the leadership of Hal Jordan.
 Despite knowing use of the lantern power endangers the universe, Kilowog volunteers to fight back when the actions of the New Gods endanger all ring wielders.

-In Dawn of DC, Kilowog is seemingly killed when the Green Lantern central power battery explodes.
-He is later revealed to have survived.